trisacrypto/directory/.github/pull_request_template.md

 - [ ]  I have recompiled and included new protocol buffers to reflect changes I made
 - [ ]  I have added new test fixtures as needed to support added tests
 - [ ]   Check this box if a reviewer can merge this pull request after approval (leave it unchecked if you want to do it yourself)
-- [ ]  I have moved the associated ShortCut or Jira ticket to "Ready for Review"
+- [ ]  I have moved the associated Shortcut story to "Ready for Review"

 ### Reviewer(s) checklist